Close Cookie Preference Manager

 For example, if you purchased a desk for your office, the spend-based approach would only factor in that you bought a piece of furniture, and wouldn't consider whether the desk is made of plastic or wood.
 Whereas, the activity-based method would collect data on how many units of material that you purchased.
 So it would give a more accurate reading of how many emissions are associated with the action.

-Cogo's Business Carbon Manager combines both spend-based and activity-based data to deliver accurate footprints aligned with GHG Protocol and major reporting standards.
-So we can support businesses at all stages of their footprinting journey.
-Find out more.
+Cogo's Carbon Manager combines both spend-based and activity-based data for precision and scalability, helping businesses at any stage of their sustainability journey.

 • Spend-based data can be sourced from your accounting records or bank statements.